influxdata/docs-v2/content/telegraf/v1.27/data_formats/input/_index.md

     parent: Data formats
 ---

-Telegraf contains many general purpose plugins that support parsing input data using a configurable parser into [metrics][].
-This allows, for example, the `kafka_consumer` input plugin to process messages in either InfluxDB Line Protocol or in JSON format.
+Telegraf contains many general purpose plugins that use a configurable parser for parsing input data into [metrics][].
+This allows, for example, the
+`kafka_consumer` input plugin to process messages formatted in InfluxDB Line Protocol or in JSON format.
 Telegraf supports the following input data formats:

 {{< children >}}